serralvo/XCTestMetrics/README.md

 ⚠️ Important, do it for every build of your project, use this tool on your continuous integration system.

 ### Second Step:
-First question, which report you want: Slack or HTML?

 #### Slack
 - You will need to input a webhook URL:
-  - Will be somethink like this: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`
+  - Will be something like this: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`
   - [Check here how to create a webhook.](https://api.slack.com/messaging/webhooks)
 - Run:
 ```
 $ xc-test-metrics report slack your-web-hook-url
 ```
 - That's it!
-The message with metrics will be send to Slack.
+The message with metrics will be sent to Slack.

 #### HTML
 - Run: